ElliottZaki/Digital-Cv/README.md

 Employed full-time as a technical administrator over the course of fourteen months at the London Borough of Hillingdon.
 During this period i had supported a variety of different services such as the Highway maintenance, Green spaces and Waste management departments.
 Whilst employed I was responsible for compiling statistics with the aim to automatise work processes, managing inventory, invoicing, auditing and general adhoc administrative tasks.

 ## Hobbies_&_Interests
-Avid board / video gamer and hugely passionate around film.
+Avid board / video gamer and hugely passionate around film.<br>
-Enjoy going for long hikes, horticulture photography and certain watersports such as kayaking down waterways ( canals & rivers ).
+Enjoy going for long hikes, horticulture photography and certain watersports such as kayaking down waterways ( canals & rivers ).<br>
 I throughly enjoy listening and creating music.
-Self-taught basic keyboard and music production using various software.
+Self-taught basic keyboard and music production using various software.<br>
-Massive history buff aswell as a big Sci-Fi fan, super inquisitive; any excuse to pick up a non-fiction book or video and I'm there!
+Massive history buff aswell as a big Sci-Fi fan, super inquisitive; any excuse to pick up a non-fiction book or video and I'm there!<br>

 ## LinkedIn
 Please feel free to visit my <a href="https://www.linkedin.com/in/elliott-zaki/">LinkedIn Profile</a> for a more indepth breakdown of my interests, education and previous work experience.